awingsumaBBx19093/IS238-G5telegrambot/README.md

 ---
 ## Group 5 Main Repository

+#### BOT Creation
+1. Create a new telegram bot with BotFather.
+Open Telegram, search and open BotFather.
+2. Start a new conversation with BotFather

+xxxx

+xxxx

 ### Configuration
-#### BOT Creation
-1. Create a new telegram bot with BotFather

 You can easily run your own instance of the bot.
 You can run on any OS (Windows, Mac or Linux).